 The Petrochemical Heritage Award recognizes those whose contributions to public understanding are noteworthy, who have displayed significant entrepreneurship in the petrochemical profession or industry, and who have been active in philanthropic and/or communal affairs.
 It is presented with the Founders Club each year at the International Petrochemical Conference, held by the American Fuel and Petrochemical Manufacturers.

 2021 Awardee: Jim Teague

-Jim Teague, chief executive officer of Enterprise Products, will receive the 24th annual Petrochemical Heritage Award.
-The award will be presented at the International Petrochemical Conference hosted by the American Fuel and Petrochemical Manufacturers (AFPM).
+Jim Teague, chief executive officer of Enterprise Products, will receive the 2021 Petrochemical Heritage Award.
+The award will be presented during this year’s International Petrochemical Conference being held May 23–25 in San Antonio.